ukncsc/lme/docs/chapter3-manual.md

 1. Check Services.msc on the Windows box.
 Does the winlogbeat show as running and automatic?
-2. On the linux machine check the output of ‘docker stack ps lme’ , You should see lme_elasticsearch/lme_nginx/lme_kibana and lme_logstash all in the current state of ‘running’
+2. On the Linux machine check the output of ‘docker stack ps lme’ , You should see lme_elasticsearch/lme_nginx/lme_kibana and lme_logstash all in the current state of ‘running’

 ## Now move onto [Chapter 4 - Post Install Actions ](chapter4.md)